V1K1NGbg/snake-for-twitch/README.md

 # snake-for-twitch

-Transperant self playing game of snake to use as a widget in OBS for my twitch stream
+Transparant self playing game of snake to use as a widget in OBS for my twitch stream

 To use:
   - clone the repository